-Leonardi was given the interim head coaching position shortly after the school year started in 2009-10.
+Dr. Leonardi was given the interim head coaching position shortly after the school year started in 2009-10.
 His accomplishments did not go unnoticed.
-Expectations were high at the start of the 2010 season, and nearly all the goals were met - a school record 28 wins (28-8), a first place showing in the Big West Conference regular season, and a national ranking of ninth, the highest ranking in school history.
+Expectations were high at the start of the 2010 season.
+Nearly all the goals were met - a school record 28 wins (28-8), a first place showing in the Big West Conference regular season, and a national ranking of ninth, the highest ranking in school history.
 Team and individual school records were broken including wins (28), single season goals (371), single season assists (347), career saves by senior goalkeeper Jillian Stapf (1,305) and single season goals by sophomore Whitney Delgado (80).

 During the 2010 season, five Matador players earned All-Big West honors including League Player of the Year Jillian Stapf, and first team selections Whitney Delgado and Sydney Sonoda.
 Four Cal State Northridge players finished in the Top-10 in career goals including Whitney Delgado (#5, 109 goals), Chelsea Curran (#8, 91 goals), Sydney Sonoda (#9, 90 goals) and Kirra Kylander (#10, 88 goals).

-During the 2011 season, Cal State Northridge, under Leonardi's tenure, chalked up a 21-16 record and finished the year ranked 15th in the nation.
+During the 2011 season, Cal State Northridge, under Dr. Leonardi's tenure, chalked up a 21-16 record and finished the year ranked 15th in the nation.

-top Olympic Development Program coach for the Southern Region.
+He also received an award as the top Olympic Development Program coach for the Southern Region.

-Before arriving at Cal State Northridge, Leonardi served as head coach of the El Rancho High School's water polo and swim programs for six years.
+Before arriving at Cal State Northridge, Dr. Leonardi served as head coach of the El Rancho High School's water polo and swim programs for six years.
 Under his leadership, the Dons won the Del Rio League water polo titles in 2003 and 2004.

-Also among Leonardi's coaching highlights include being named Coastal California Women's National Youth Zone Coach (2003-05), Top 40 women's Speedo Head Coach for Team Graffiti in 2004 and founder, director and coach for the El Rancho Water Polo Club (2002-09).
+Also among Dr. Leonardi's coaching highlights include being named Coastal California Women's National Youth Zone Coach (2003-05), Top 40 women's Speedo Head Coach for Team Graffiti in 2004 and founder, director and coach for the El Rancho Water Polo Club (2002-09).